dukeofsussex/KTANE-Assistant/README.md

 ## Reasons for forking

 + Switch to a modern version of .NET
-+ Rewrite core to allow for easier extendability
++ Rewrite core to allow for easier extensibility
 + Replace "bomb check" to account for setup mistakes
 + Streamline input grammar
 + Speed up the input of some modules